scigolib/hdf5/README.md

 - The HDF Group for the HDF5 format specification
 - gonum/hdf5 for inspiration
 - All contributors to this project

+### Special Thanks

+**Professor Ancha Baranova** - This project would not have been possible without her invaluable help and support.
+Her assistance was crucial in bringing this library to life.

 ---